-Every B&B or independent accommodation provider should have a slick, all-singing, all-dancing website to sell their rooms with, and a huge part of its success is down to an efficient hotel booking system that can easily be used by a member of staff at any time of day.
+Every hotel, B&B or independent accommodation provider should have a slick, all-singing, all-dancing website to sell their rooms with, and a huge part of its success is down to an efficient hotel booking system that can easily be used by a member of staff at any time of day.
 You want to be everything that Basil Faulty is not: on the ball, totally calm, and ready for action.

 Your booking system should be adept at handling enquiries and checking availability, accepting or rejecting bookings, taking deposits and payments, refunds, and – most importantly – keeping an accurate record at all times.
 This looks like a lot but imagine life without it – trust us, it’s worth it!

 Nowadays, customers can get in touch any time, so you need to be on-hand to answer any enquiry that comes your way.

 The simplest way of taking bookings is through an online booking system, like eviivo Suite.
 However, your guests may want to know more information, so it’s nice to offer up a more personal approach alongside; make your phone number prominent on your website so people know where to reach you if they want to talk.
 This is a nice opportunity to demonstrate your great customer service skills too, and creating a rapport with a prospective customer will make them more likely to choose your B&B.

 Make sure you have a professional yet personalised voicemail too, so if you’re just too busy with all of your existing customers to answer the phone, they can still benefit from a personal touch.
 Where emails are concerned, inject a bit of personality into your replies, as this will help recreate the kind of immediacy you get from a phone call.

 If you struggle to keep up with the admin, eviivo’s Guest Manager is a great tool for staying on top of guest communications with personalised and automated emails.

 2. Your bookings, your way: online and offline